Oware, Matthew K., Ph.D.

 Jason Jimerson and Matthew Oware.
 2006.
 "Telling the Code of the Street: An Ethnomethodological Ethnography."
 Journal of Contemporary Ethnography 35: 24-50.

-Oware, Matthew. "(Re)Presentin' the Mixed Man: An Exploration of Multiracial Identity in Rap Music" (forthcoming in Ritual, Authenticity, and Globalization: The Role of Music on Social Life) edited by Sara Horsfall, Meghan Probstfield, and Jan-Martin Meij.
+Oware, Matthew.
+2013. "(Re)Presentin' the Mixed Man: An Exploration of Multiracial Identity in Rap Music" Music Sociology: An Introduction to the Role of Music on Social Life edited by Sara Horsfall, Meghan Probstfield, and Jan-Martin Meij.